lewinfox/lambdar/README.md

 ### `r_packages`

-Any packages listed here will be installed when the container is built. **TODO**: Auto-populate this.
+Any packages listed here will be installed when the container is built.
+Lambdar will try and determine which packages you need using `renv::dependencies()` and will auto-fill this list.

 ``` yaml
 # _lambdar.yml